What Scalable Second-Order Information Knows for Pruning at Initialization: Background Related Work

-\citet{wang2020picking} claimed that effective training requires preserving gradient flow through the model.
-They proposed a method that heavily relies on the concept of Neural Tangent Kernel (NTK) \cite{jacot2018neural}, which provides the notion of how the updates in a specific parameter affect the others throughout the training process.
-By defining the gradient flow as the inner product $\nabla \mathcal{L}(w)^\top \nabla \mathcal{L}(w)$ they found a link to the NTK through its eigendecomposition, claiming that their method Gradient Signal Preservation (GraSP) helps to select the parameters that encourage the NTK to be large in the direction corresponding to the output space gradients.
-In a similar fashion, they proposed a sensitivity metric that measures the response to a stimuli $\delta$.
+Wang et al. \citep{wang2020picking} proposed Gradient Signal Preservation (GraSP), a method based on the concept of neural tangent kernel (NTK) \citep{jacot2018neural}, under the premise that effective training requires preserving gradient flow through the model.
+GraSP selects parameters that encourage the NTK to be large in the direction corresponding to the gradients of the output space.
+They derived a sensitivity metric that measures the response to a stimulus $\delta$:

-\citet{tanaka2020pruning} proposed a data-agnostic approach named SynFlow.
-Their pruning method is designed to identify sparse and trainable subnetworks within NNs at their initialization without the need for training data.
-Previous methods require gradient information from the data and can inadvertently induce \textit{layer collapse}, rendering the network untrainable due to information flow interruption.
-SynFlow addresses this by iteratively preserving the total ``synaptic flow,'' or the cumulative strength of the connections, throughout the network during pruning.
-This approach ensures that essential pathways remain intact, maintaining the network's trainability.
+Tanaka et al. \citep{tanaka2020pruning} proposed SynFlow, a data-agnostic pruning method that identifies sparse, trainable subnetworks at initialization.
+Unlike data-dependent methods, which can induce \textit{layer collapse} by removing entire layers, SynFlow iteratively preserves the total “synaptic flow,” i.e., the cumulative strength of connections, thereby maintaining information flow and network trainability.